 PCRP facilitates programs in both the US and Canada.
 In both markets, PCRP uses a large pre-recruited consumer panel to gather key quarterly information on the "do-it-yourself" market for architectural coatings (paints, stains, clear finishes, varnishes, etc.).
-The PCRP uses an internet-based methodology operated by a leading consumer research firm, MarketTools.
-Samples are drawn quarterly from MarketTools’ interactive Zoom Panel of over 2.5 million households and invitations are set to a large sample that is balanced to Census data.
+PCRP uses an internet-based methodology operated by a leading consumer research firm, MetrixLab.
+Samples are drawn quarterly from a large, validated sample balanced to Census.
 Invited participants are screened for paint, stain, etc. purchases during the past 90 days upon logging into the survey.
-The goal of the program is to obtain detailed information from approximately 7,000 U.S. households per quarter (28,000 annually), along with 1,500 Canadian households per quarter (6,000 annually) that purchased paint, stains, varnishes, and other products in the previous quarter.
+The goal of the program is to obtain detailed information from approximately 6,500 U.S. households per quarter (26,000 annually), along with 1,500 Canadian households per quarter (6,000 annually) that purchased paint, stains, varnishes, and other products in the previous quarter.

 Once a respondent reports a paint purchase, MarketTools queries him or her on key information, such as the brand purchased, the price paid, the sales outlet where the product was purchased, and whether he purchased it "on sale" or at the "regular" price.
 Depending on the survey methodology, respondents are also asked questions such as:

 - Whether the product was custom tinted at the point of sale, or was "factory-tinted"

 - The name of the store where the product was purchased